sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 * [☁️ Dedicated Sourcegraph Cloud instances for enterprise](#dedicated-sourcegraph-cloud-instances-for-enterprise)
 * [📈 Advanced admin capabilities](#advanced-admin-capabilities)

-Today, we're also launching Sourcegraph Cloud: secure, scalable, dedicated Sourcegraph instances on the cloud.
-Sourcegraph Cloud is the best way to start using Sourcegraph on your organization's code.
-[Sign up now](https://signup.sourcegraph.com/)

 ### <a id="code-intelligence-uplevel-your-code-search"></a> 🧠 Code intelligence: uplevel your code search